See an overview of on energy use in Ireland broken down by fuel, sector and mode.

 Primary energy by fuel

-Oil continues to be the dominant energy source and maintained a 48% share of TPER in 2016.
-Consumption of oil increased by 3.8% in 2016 but remained 24% lower than in 2005.
+Oil continues to be the dominant energy source and maintained a 48% share of primary energy in 2017.
+Consumption of oil increased by 0.5% in 2017 but remained 24% lower than in 2005.
+2017 was a miler year than 2016 which resulted in lower oil use in the residential and commercial sectors.
 Oil is mostly used for transport, followed by heating.

-Natural gas is the next largest energy source and accounted for 29% of TPER in 2016.
+Natural gas is the next largest energy source and accounted for 30% of primary energy in 2017.
 Most natural gas is used for generating electricity.
-It accounted for 49% of energy inputs to electricity generation in 2016.
+It accounted for 51% of energy inputs to electricity generation in 2017.

 Final energy by sector

 The next largest sources of energy demand are households and industry.
-They account for 23% and 21% of final energy use respectively in 2016.
+They accounted for 21% and 22% of final energy use respectively in 2017.

 Final energy by mode

 We split energy use into three modes: electricity, transport and heat.
-If electricity provides transport or heat (electric cars or showers), it's counted as electricity.
+If electricity provides transport or heat (electric cars or showers), it is counted under electricity, and not under transport or heat.
 In this way the three modes are fully separate and add together to give the total energy use.

-Transport is again the largest demand accounting for over 40%.
-Heat is the next largest at just under 40%.
-Electricity accounts for the remaining 20%.
+Transport remains the largest demand accounting for 42% in 2017.
+Heat is the next largest at 37%.
+Electricity accounts for the remaining 21%.
 As it is final energy, this does not include the energy losses from electricity generation.